linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 * `-l`, to display the listening sockets,
 * `-t`, to display only TCP sockets,
 * `-p`, to show which processes use those sockets,
-* `( sport = :http || sport = :https )`, to show only ports 80 and 443 (HTTP and HTTPS respectively).
+* `( sport = :http || sport = :https )`, to show only ports 80 and 443 (HTTP and HTTPS, respectively).
 {{< /note >}}

-In the following output we can verify that both ports 80 and 443 (HTTP and HTTPS respectively) are in the *LISTEN* state.
-In the last column we verify that the process which is listening, is `lxd` itself.
+In the following output we can verify that both ports 80 and 443 (HTTP and HTTPS, respectively) are in the *LISTEN* state.
+In the last column we verify that the process listening is `lxd` itself.

 {{< output >}}
 State     Recv-Q  Send-Q   Local Address:Port   Peer Address:Port